-His birthplace is filled with appropriate furnishings as would have been found during that late 19th century in the Mid-West.
+His birthplace is filled with appropriate furnishings as would have been found during the late 19th century in the midwest.
 Much of the original furniture was acquired for the house.

 The trundle bed in the one bedroom house was pulled out at night and the children slept on that lower level with their parents sleeping on the top portion of the bed.

 The living room also doubled as the kitchen during cold weather where the stove would be utilized for both cooking and heating of the small cottage.
-When the weather warmed up, the stove would be moved to the back porch as was commonly done back then.
-Not only would the stove not heat up the house during the warmer months, but also it posed less risk of fire.
+When the weather warmed up the stove would be moved to the back porch as was commonly done back then.
+Not only would the stove not heat up the house during the warmer months but also it posed less risk of a fire.

-This building actually started its life being utilized also as the Friends meetinghouse in 1853 when it was built by the Quakers at a cost of $800.
-Once they succeeded in building another place of worship it reverted to being solely a school which was the ultimate intent.
+This building started its life being utilized as the Friends meetinghouse in 1853 when it was built by the Quakers at a cost of $800.
+Once they succeeded in building another place of worship it reverted to being solely a school which was the initial intent.

 The Friend's Church that the Hoover's attended is open for all to see.
-Men sat on one side of the room and the women sat across the aisle on the other side of the room.
-Herbert's mother, in fact, was a recorded minister in the Society of Friends (or Quakers, as they were also known).
+Men sat on one side of the room and the women sat across the aisle on the other side.
+Herbert's mother was a recorded minister in the Society of Friends or Quakers as they were also known.